mohammaduamhar/Django-CRM/README.md

-back end completed and unable uplaod front end to git hub . i will upload it asa arar file
+back end completed and unable uplaod front end to git hub . i will upload it asa rar file